kromka-chleba/Exile/doc/Exile_Master_Design_Guide.md

 ## Map Areas
 - Surface World: the ordinary wilderness.
 Harsh to the unwise, abundant to the experienced.
 A few signs of prior habitation might be found, but it is mostly wild.
 - Ancient City: A mysterious, awe inspiring and dangerous place.
 Should feel like *The Zone* from *Roadside Picnic* by the Strugatsky brothers, or like Chernobyl if explored by a cave man, or like the underground machine city of the film *The Forbidden Planet*.
 This is a place of high risks and high rewards, of follies and greed, of madness, of darkness, and of grandeur.
 Enter at your own risk.
+A model for the undercity would be contemporary megaprojects, such as Neom in Saudi Arabia.
 - Deep Underground: Extremely hot.
 The map gets deep enough to reach the edge of the Earth's mantle (although this planet could differ).
 - High Altitude: Very cold.
 High enough to reach the edge of  Earth's atmosphere, but not space proper (although this planet could differ).
+- Exile has capacity for numerous different realms if desired.
+Each one should be an encounter with a different aspect of reality e.g. surface = nature.
+Undercity = society.

 ## Biomes